-The most popular large pump filter is made by Katadyn.
-It looks like a bicycle pump, and works much the same way.
-Simply insert your intake hose in the water supply (bucket or the pond or creek), and place the outflow hose in your water jug.
+Katadyn makes the most popular large pump filter.
+It looks like a bicycle pump and works much the same way.
+Insert your intake hose in the water supply (bucket or the pond or creek), and place the outflow hose in your water jug.
 It produces about a gallon a minute.

 Maintaining Your Filter System

-For filters to work effectively they must be maintained.
-Otherwise they will not allow good water flow, or they can become cracked and lose their effectiveness.
+For filters to work effectively, they must be maintained.
+Otherwise, they will not allow good water flow or become cracked and lose their effectiveness.

 Protection from Freezing

 Ceramic filters can freeze in low temperatures.
-This not only keeps water from flowing through the unit, it can also result in the ceramic element cracking.
-If a crack occurs and is not noticed, water will be contaminated and people will get sick from it.
+This not only keeps water from flowing through the unit, but it can also result in the ceramic element cracking.
+If a crack occurs and is overlooked, water will be contaminated, and people will get sick.
 Keep your filter from freezing in the field in the following ways:

-- Place it in a cooler.
+- Please place it in a cooler.
 The insulation in the cooler will keep it from freezing.